QuarionIC/QuarionIC/README.md

 **About Me**

+I want to help others as much as possible.
+Currently, that means (1) doing AI research; (2) maxmizing the expected counterfactual impact of my donations.

 I'm studying for a Bachelor's in Computer Science at Georgia Institute of Technology.
-I want to use my career to help others as much as possible.
-Currently, that means doing AI Safety research.
 You can find my CV [here](https://drive.google.com/file/d/18x24Ke5Y-MAvti0AjoowCVwATXrfTEMA/view?usp=sharing)

+**Research**

+My research goal is to develop a complete, scientific, and parsimonious theory of AI.
+I'm looking for research opportunities to help me accomplish that goal.

 **Contact  Information**